FAQs

 The following courses DO NOT require the GMAT or GRE from any applicant:

-The GMAT or GRE is mandatory for all applicants who have not previously completed an undergraduate degree at an Australian university for the following programs:
+The GRE is mandatory for all applicants who have not previously completed an undergraduate degree at an Australian university for the following programs:

 The GMAT is mandatory for all applicants to the Master of Business Administration (MBA).
 The GMAT or GRE are required for entry into all Doctoral Programs.